Coalstoun Lakes, Queensland: Education

 Coalstoun Lakes State School is a government primary (Prep-6) school for boys and girls at 3 Main Street (25.6121°S 151.8901°E).
 In 2018, the school had an enrolment of 10 students with 2 teachers (1 full-time equivalent) and 5 non-teaching staff (2 full-time equivalent).

 There is no secondary school in Coalstoun Lakes.
-The nearest secondary schools are Biggenden State School (to Year 10) in neighbouring Biggenden to the north-east and Burnett State College (to Year 12) in Gayndah to the west.
+The nearest government secondary schools are Biggenden State School (to Year 10) in neighbouring Biggenden to the north-east and Burnett State College (to Year 12) in Gayndah to the west.